chevereto/v4-docs/guides/docker/pure-docker.md

 Image building is **recommended** for Chevereto **paid edition**.
 Skip to [Run (free edition)](#run-free-edition) if you are using Chevereto free edition or if you want to upgrade to paid edition within the application itself.

 ::: tip Workaround image building
 If you can't build the paid image you can use the free edition image and upgrade to paid within the application itself.
 To do this, pass the environment `CHEVERETO_SERVICING=server` to the container runtime and go to `/dashboard?license` to enter the license key and proceed with the upgrading process.
-You will also need to setup a volume for the application files.
+You will also need to setup persistent storage for the application files.
 :::

 ### Clone repository